WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/beforeCreateArticleTemplate.md

 ## When

-Before sending a new article template to the Enterprise system.
+Before sending a new article template to the Enterprise or Studio Server system.

 ## Where